vijayanajay/st_final/docs/src/strategies.py.md

 8. **Original DataFrame preservation**: Tests that the original DataFrame is not modified.

 These tests ensure the reliability and correctness of the strategy application logic, providing confidence in backtesting results.

+### Testing
+The `generate_sma_crossover_signals` function is thoroughly tested in `tests/test_strategies.py` with the following test cases:

+1. **Basic functionality**: Tests correct signal generation for BUY, SELL, and HOLD scenarios.
+2. **NaNs in SMA columns**: Tests proper handling of NaN values in short and long SMA columns.
+3. **Always-equal SMAs**: Tests when short and long SMAs are always equal (no crossovers).
+4. **No crossovers**: Tests when one SMA is always greater than the other (no crossovers).
+5. **Empty DataFrame**: Tests handling of an empty DataFrame.
+6. **Very short DataFrame**: Tests DataFrame shorter than any potential signal period (should be all HOLD).
+7. **Signals at edges**: Tests if signals can occur at the very beginning or end of the DataFrame.

+All tests use static, pre-calculated expected values and `pd.testing.assert_series_equal` for robust comparison.
+These tests ensure the reliability and correctness of the core signal generation logic, providing confidence in backtesting results.